 It makes for a perfect location for a break in your exploring.
 Tall Timbers offer a 4WD tour that includes this beach drive.

 The chairlift is fabulous to appreciate the views of the area and across the strait.

-There’s also the Highfield Historical Site, Heritage Walk, Joe Lyons Cottage and the Cow ‘n’ Calf Art Gallery to visit and a Stanley Seal Cruises to meet the local protected seals of northern Tasmania.
+There’s also the Highfield Historical Site, Heritage Walk, Joe Lyons Cottage and the Cow ‘n’ Calf Art Gallery to visit and Stanley Seal Cruises to meet the protected seals of northern Tasmania.

 Stanley is the main fishing port for several of the North West’s cray fishing boats and their crews.
 You are assured some of the freshest in the state.

 Pan-seared Stanley Scallops and variations of this local recipe are served at many of Tasmania’s restaurants.

 With the sea to the north and Tasmania’s rich farming soil surrounding the town to the south, you are guaranteed great gourmet delights.